Being a confident and articulate English student involves a large number of complicated skills.

-There is a clear vision, logic and rationale to how our KS3 English curriculum can do just that through our Literary Heritage, Mastery Writing, and Reading for Pleasure units.
+There is a clear vision, logic and rationale to how our Key Stage 3 English curriculum can do just that through our Literary Heritage, Mastery Writing and Reading for Pleasure units.

 The Traditional pathway is for students who are at or above age-related expectations whilst the Foundation pathway supports students currently working below age-related expectations as they catch up with their peers.

 Students on the Foundation pathway study and access the same rich curriculum, but we give them additional tailored help to scaffold their early progress through English.

 We also recommend that Foundation students are screened for additional phonics intervention.
 From our experience, phonics is the best and quickest method of improving the reading ability of struggling readers.
 We recommend that these struggling readers are then given additional phonics teaching during the school day to help them access the full curriculum in the future.